List of Marvel Comics characters: K: Powers and abilities of Karn

-Like the rest of the Inheritors, Karn can drain the life force from other beings through physical contact.
+Like the rest of the Inheritors, Karn can drain life force through physical contact.
 Depending on the power of the individual he drains, his powers and vitality can increase substantially.
 He also has superhuman strength, speed, reflexes, and durability.
 He has a staff that emits a unique energy signature capable of vaporizing people.

-As Master Weaver, Karn threads the Web of Life and Destiny, gaining dominion over various realities.
+As the Master Weaver, Karn threads the Web of Life and Destiny, gaining dominion over various realities.
 He can open portals at his command or alter realities.